Dosenpfand/fcaptcha-rs/README.md

 ## Configuration

-Adapt the values in `conf/default.toml` or set environment varibles with the same names and an additional `FCAPTCHA_` prefix.
+Adapt the values in `conf/default.toml` or set environment variables with the same names and an additional `FCAPTCHA_` prefix.

 ## Run

 ## Server

+Barebone server hosting puzzle generation and solution verification.

 ```
 cargo run